This article will explain in detail Pomeranian shedding and answer your question "do Pomeranians shed a lot?"

-The reasons why this occurs includes: thyroid troubles, allergies, mange and much more.
+The reasons why this occurs include thyroid troubles, allergies, mange, and much more.
 Your vet will do a barrage of tests and examinations to determine the actual cause and then the right treatment can begin.

-For more information on how to care for your Pomeranian’s coat during the shedding stage refer to the Pomeranian Grooming Guide.
+For more information on how to care for your Pom's coat during any Pomeranian shedding stage refer to the Pomeranian Grooming Guide.